sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 ## Tracking cross-commit index visibility

 The first step in this process is to [track how commits of a repository relate to one another](https://github.com/sourcegraph/sourcegraph/pull/5691).
 Unfortunately, the service providing the code intelligence features was separated (by design) from the rest of the product.
 We had only recently [gained access to the Sourcegraph PostgreSQL database](https://github.com/sourcegraph/sourcegraph/pull/5740) used by the rest of the application, and no other team was tracking commit information.
-The source of truth for that data was gitserver, which required both an RPC call and a subprocess to access.
+The source of truth for that data was another service called gitserver, which required both an RPC call and a subprocess to access.

 Our initial stab at this problem was to introduce 2 new tables to PostgreSQL: `commits` and `lsif_data_markers`.